grahil-24/Dockerfiles/README.md

 - `frontend`
   - `image: rahilg24/21bcp239-frontend`
     - Specifies the Docker image to be used for the frontend container.
+Change it to whatever name you have given
   - `ports`
     - Maps the host port (`3000`) to the container port (`3000`), allowing access to the frontend application from outside the container.

 - `backend`
   - `image: rahilg24/21bcp239-backend`
     - Specifies the Docker image to be used for the backend container.
+Change it to whatever name you have given
   - `ports`
     - Maps the host port (`3001`) to the container port (`3001`), allowing access to the backend application from outside the container.
   - `depends_on`